 Which tool is best for responsive web design testing?

-Do I need different tools for staging vs. production?
+Do I need different tools for staging versus production?

-Staging reviews: Use website annotation tools (Huddlekit, BugHerd, Marker.io)
+- Staging and development reviews: Use website annotation tools (Huddlekit, BugHerd, Marker.io) to collect structured feedback during development

-Production feedback: Use end-user feedback tools (Userback, Hotjar, Usersnap)
+- Production user feedback: Use end-user feedback tools (Userback, Hotjar, Usersnap) to collect input from real users

 Final thoughts

-The "best" visual feedback tool depends entirely on what you're reviewing, who's giving feedback, and how you work.
+The "best" visual feedback tool depends on what you are reviewing, who is giving feedback, and how your team works.

-For user feedback: Decide whether you need analytics (Hotjar), comprehensive features (Userback), or targeted surveys (Qualaroo).
+For user feedback: Decide whether you need behavioral analytics (Hotjar), comprehensive feedback + session replay (Userback), or structured bug reporting (Usersnap).

-If you're building websites and need a client-friendly, mobile-compatible annotation tool, try Huddlekit free.
+If you are building websites and need a client-friendly, mobile-compatible feedback tool, try Huddlekit free.

 Related resources

-- Best website annotation tools – deep dive on website-specific tools
+- Best website annotation tools — deep dive on website-specific annotation tools

 - Visual feedback — what makes feedback "visual"

-- Website annotation – complete guide to annotation
+- Website annotation — complete guide to website annotation